-- Training that is provided on-demand, immediately prior to using a product (e., Just-In-Time (JIT))
+- Training that is provided on-demand, immediately prior to using a product (e.g, Just-In-Time (JIT))

 - Employees are either “pulled” to the training (for example, being directed to support pages or training programs) when necessary, or training is “pushed” to them (such as in emails containing hints, tips, or videos) as part of a schedule

-The correct answer may be any one, or a combination of, these models.
+The correct answer may be any one, or even a combination, of these models.
 The important thing is that the training and access method is convenient for the audience.
 You may need to pilot some training delivery models or interview a cross-section of employees to decide which models will work best in your environment.

 Learning and development programs aren’t static.
 The best ones continually evolve and improve.
-Watching how employees access and interact with your training, and evaluating its effectiveness, helps you decide how to make it better.
+Watching how employees access and interact with your training, as well as evaluating its effectiveness, helps you decide how to make it better.